Cosmetics Regulatory Registration Process

 All required information in the safety assessment is included in this section and is structured as follows:

-- Quantitative and qualitative formula of the cosmetic product
+- The quantitative and qualitative formula of the cosmetic product

 - Physicochemical characteristics and stability of the cosmetic product